unrealwork/atsd-use-cases/how-to/docker/README.md

 ## Verification

-Lets now verify that the webhook delivery is working as expected.
+Let's verify that the webhook delivery is working as expected.

 Go to Docker Hub and open Build Settings for one of the projects (images).
 Trigger a build for one of the branches known to fail.